Jocelyn Blore

 Step 5: Get entry-level professional certification (timeline varies).
 At this stage, some candidates choose to pursue certification, enhancing a person’s employment prospects.
 For example, the International Association of Forensic Nurses (IAFN) provides two sexual assault nurse examiner (SANE) certifications: SANE-P (pediatric) and SANE-A (adults and adolescents).

 To become SANE certified, candidates must be RNs with at least two years of experience and 40 hours of classroom instruction.
 They must also pass a comprehensive exam which is offered twice annually (April and September).
-These certifications are valid for three years and can be renewed after completing 45 hours of continuing education.
+These certifications are valid for three years and can be renewed following the completion of 45 hours of continuing education.

 Step 6: (Optional): Pursue a master’s degree in forensic nursing.
 To reach the upper echelons of this field, prospective forensic nurses are encouraged to pursue graduate education in the field.